taowenwei/learn-ml/README.md

     + OpenAI API, Huggingface, LangChain, Ollama
         + Use LangChain: When building complex applications requiring multiple steps, integrating various models and tools, and needing to manage custom workflows.
         + Use Hugging Face: For accessing pre-trained models, training and fine-tuning models, and developing straightforward NLP applications with ease.
         + Use Ollama: Provides a seamless way to run open-source LLMs locally.
+Use Ollama in [Google Codelab](https://blog.gopenai.com/run-ollama-llama3-llm-on-google-colab-9b56b7254be9)
     + RAG
         + [How RAG works](./RAG.md)
         + [Fine-tuning RAG](./RAGTuning.md)